Gross domestic product: Production approach

 Gross value added = gross value of output – value of intermediate consumption.

-Value of output = value of the total sales of goods and services plus value of changes in the inventory.
+Value of output = value of the total sales of goods and services plus the value of changes in the inventory.

 The sum of the gross value added in the various economic activities is known as "GDP at factor cost".

 GDP at factor cost plus indirect taxes less subsidies on products = "GDP at producer price".

-For measuring output of domestic product, economic activities (i.e. industries) are classified into various sectors.
+For measuring the output of domestic product, economic activities (i.e. industries) are classified into various sectors.
 After classifying economic activities, the output of each sector is calculated by any of the following two methods: